Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-by showing the exactness of some commutative diagram appearing in the definition of strict complex \cite{Sa1}. \sk It is known that the filtration $V$ on $\CC$ is strict, and induces the filtration $V$ of Kashiwara and Malgrange on the Gauss-Manin system $H^0\CC$ (by using the arguments in the proof of \cite[Prop.~3.4.8]{Sa1}).
-This assertion holds by replacing $\CC$ with $\CCt$, since $\CC/V^{\alpha}\CC=\CCt/V^{\alpha}\CCt$ for $\alpha\les 1$ and $H^0\CC=H^0\CCt$ (see e.g. \cite{BaSa}).
-Here we also get the canonical isomorphism
+\nin by showing the exactness of some commutative diagram appearing in the definition of strict complex \cite{mhp}. \sk It is known that the filtration $V$ on $\CC$ is strict, and induces the filtration $V$ of Kashiwara and Malgrange on the Gauss-Manin system $H^0\CC$ (by using the arguments in the proof of \cite[Prop.~3.4.8]{mhp}).
+This assertion holds by replacing $\CC$ with $\CCt$, since $\CC/V^{\alpha}\CC=\CCt/V^{\alpha}\CCt$ for $\alpha\les 1$ and $H^0\CC=H^0\CCt$ (see for instance \cite{BaSa}).
+Here we also get the canonical isomorphism \htt{4.11.5}{}

-\sk Consider now $(\Gr^F_0\CCt,V)$.
+\nin \sk Consider now $(\Gr^F_0\CCt,V)$.
 This is a complex of filtered $\OO_{Y,0}$-modules, and is strict.
-By the above argument we get the canonical isomorphism of filtered $\OO_{Y,0}$-modules
+By the above argument we get the canonical isomorphism of filtered $\OO_{Y,0}$-modules \htt{4.11.6}{}

-Combining this with (4.11.2), (4.11.4) and using $\Gr_V^{\alpha}\Gr^F_p\CCt=\Gr^F_p\Gr_V^{\alpha}\CCt$, we get
+\nin Combining this with (4.11.2{4.11.2}), (4.11.4{4.11.4}) and using $\Gr_V^{\alpha}\Gr^F_p\CCt=\Gr^F_p\Gr_V^{\alpha}\CCt$, we get \htt{4.11.7}{}